Travel insurance for Australian expats

-- 24/7 emergency assistance?
-Ensure you find a company that offers 24/7 assistance and that they work with a reputable emergency assistance provider.
-It's also worth checking to see if they have an English-speaking customer service panel if taking out cover with an international insurer.
+- Is 24/7 emergency assistance included?
+Does the insurer provide access to a 24/7 helpline if you need emergency assistance while overseas?
+It's also worth checking to see if they have an English-speaking customer service panel if you're taking out cover with an international insurer.

 - Your Australian passport or another valid document that shows you are a permanent resident of Australia

-Is travel insurance still worth getting if I'm already covered by the Reciprocal Health Care Agreement?
+Is it worth getting travel insurance if I'm already covered by the RHCA?

 - Loss, theft and damage of luggage and expensive items